 Is your skin dry?
 Oily?
 Perhaps a combination of the two?
 If you’re scratching your head right now, don’t fret.
-We share a helpful guide to help you determine your skin type—so you can better care for your skin’s specific needs—once and for all, below!
+Below, we put together a helpful guide to help you determine your skin type so you can better care for your skin’s specific needs, once and for all.

-By a show of hands, how many of you know your skin type?
-Hopefully all of your hands are raised.
-This information is important in order to properly care for your body’s largest organ.
+Knowing your skin type is key for properly taking care of your body’s largest organ.
 Your daily routine, including the wide array of products you use, should be catered to your specific skin type.
 It’s the best chance you have at achieving the beautiful, healthy-looking skin we know you’re after.

 How to care for normal skin: Cleansing with a gentle cleanser, and applying moisturizer, and sunscreen are daily essentials.
-Incorporating an antioxidant serum, as well as an exfoliating product a few times per week are welcomed additions, as well.
+Incorporating an antioxidant serum like the Skinceuticals C E Ferulic, as well as an exfoliating product a few times per week are welcome additions, too.

 How to care for dry skin: The AAD recommends dry skin types reach for a gentle or creamy cleanser.
 Steer clear of foaming cleansers, which may be formulated with ingredients that could strip the skin of moisture.
 While the skin is slightly damp, apply moisturizer formulated with broad-spectrum sunscreen.
 Reapply moisturizer as needed throughout the day.